 (BMVI/2023/SA/1.2.3)

 Please find below a list of relevant performance indicators for activities under this BMVI specific action, drawn from Annex VIII of the BMVI Regulation (EU) 2021/1148.

-The applicant may propose to add other BMVI indicators for reporting purposes, if appropriate.
+To measure the results of this specific action, the following additional indicators are also recommended: national strategy revised, meetings organised with national authorities, coordination function established, inter-agency agreements and cooperation plans set.

 The outputs and results of the Specific Action BMVI/2023/SA/1.1.3 may contribute to the below indicators.
 The applicable ones should be inserted into the BMVI programme by adding the respective values into those of tables 1 and 2 of section 2.1.2 for Specific Objective 1 in SFC.